Your vocal is buried. Stop reaching for the fader.

 Pull the vocal fader up — it's loud and obnoxious.
 Pull it down — it's drowning.
 The middle ground I keep hearing about doesn't seem to exist in my mixes.
 What is the trick I'm missing?

-asked by voxlost· 5 days ago19 viewing224 following+1 new todayupdated 3 hours ago
+asked by voxlost· 5 days ago

 Instant AI Answerlow confidenceGeneral Knowledge